nat-vogel/nat-vogel/README.md

 ### Album Review: Ranil - *Galaxia Tropical*

-A blog post written for KWVA, the U of O college radio station where I worked as a world music DJ.
+A blog post written for KWVA, the University of Oregon college radio station where I worked as a world music DJ.
 Also available on [the KWVA blog site.](https://kwva.uoregon.edu/blog/music/whatchu-know-about-la-selva)

 **Formats:** [.pdf](files/ranil_blog.pdf)